hellerda/aws-login/README.md

 NOTE The above example used an identity acquired from SSO login, but you can do the same with any acquired identity.

-## Using "runas"
+### Using "runas"

 With ```runas``` you can execute a single shell command under the acquired identity.
 This effectively sets ```AWS_ACCESS_KEY_ID```, ```AWS_SECRET_ACCESS_KEY``` and ```AWS_SESSION_TOKEN```  for the duration of the command.

-This is useful for running commands with a given identity, without having to create a profile for that identity.
+Note this is similar to (and often easier than) assuming an identity as shown above.
+The difference is, ```runas``` sets the credentials for a single invocation only.

 Examples using SSO login:
 ```